Dear CNBC Faculty, Post-docs, and Students:

 The first scientific session begins promptly at 9:00 am on Saturday, with a continental breakfast available beforehand.
 The program ends at 9:30 pm on Saturday.
 A preliminary schedule of events can be found at http://www.cnbc.cmu.edu/retreatsched.

 Talks will feature local University of Pittsburgh and Carnegie Mellon faculty.
-Our invited keynote speaker, Prof. Julie Kauer, Departments of Molecular Pharmacology, Physiology and Biotechnology and Neuroscience, Brown University will speak on Saturday afternoon before dinner.
+Our invited keynote speaker, Prof. David Sheinberg, Department of Neuroscience, Division of Biology & Medicine, Brown University will speak on Saturday afternoon before dinner.

 There will be a poster session held during dinner on Saturday evening.
 It will feature the recent work of students and post-docs.
 Faculty should urge their students to make a poster presentation.
 The poster can be simple and include only a title, abstract, and a few figures, or can be a recycled or preview of prepared conference posters.
 Students and post-docs are encouraged to sign up for the poster session during the registration process.
 Prizes for the best posters will be awarded.